Interstate 240 (Tennessee): Route description

 I-240 begins as a north–south route in Midtown Memphis east of downtown at a directional T interchange with I-40, which shifts from an east–west to a temporary north–south alignment here.
 The ramps carrying traffic between I-40 and I-240 merge approximately 0.75 mi north of this interchange in order to avoid interference with the State Route 14 (SR 14, Jackson Avenue) interchange on I-40, which is also directly accessible from I-240 northbound here.
 I-240 runs almost directly south here, carrying six throughlanes, and reaches interchanges with Madison Avenue, Union Avenue, and E. H. Crump Boulevard/Lamar Avenue (unsigned U.S. Route 78 (US 78)) a short distance beyond this point.
 Access between these interchanges is provided via a complex network of collector–distributor lanes, and direct access to and from I-40 is also provided for Madison Avenue.
 Shifting slightly to the west, I-240 continues southward, crossing a railyard and passing next to Elmwood Cemetery before reaching a cloverleaf interchange with South Parkway about 2.5 mi later.
-The freeway the continues south, shifting slightly eastward, and reaches a combination interchange with I-55 in South Memphis about 4 mi later.
+The freeway continues south, shifting slightly eastward, and reaches a combination interchange with I-55 in South Memphis about 4 mi later.
 Here, a series of two-lane ramps carry I-240 traffic from a north–south to an east–west alignment.

 I-240 continues east-northeast once again as a six-lane freeway and immediately crosses US 51 (Elvis Presley Boulevard) without an interchange.
 It then passes through the southern neighborhoods of Memphis for the next 4 mi before intersecting with a connector road to the Memphis International Airport to the south.
 This interchange is almost a complete cloverleaf, with three loop ramps and one underpass ramp.
 A few miles later, the highway reaches US 78 (Lamar Avenue) in an interchange that is also nearly a complete cloverleaf, with three loop ramps and one flyover ramp.
 Here, the Interstate expands to eight lanes and shifts slightly east-southeast.
 A short distance later, I-240 has a partial cloverleaf interchange (parclo) with the northern terminus of SR 176 (Getwell Road).
 Over the next 3 mi, I-240 runs along the northern bank of Nonconnah Creek, shifting east-northeast before reaching an interchange with the western terminus of SR 385 (Bill Morris Parkway), a controlled-access spur that serves the southeastern suburbs of Memphis, where it briefly reduces to six lanes.
 The highway then turns and proceeds north, expanding back to eight lanes, and reaches an unusually configured interchange with US 72 (Poplar Avenue) a short distance later.
 Continuing almost directly north, the freeway reaches a parclo interchange with Walnut Grove Road (the unsigned western terminus of SR 23) almost 2 mi beyond this point.
 I-240 then gradually shifts northwest and reaches its northern terminus almost 2 mi later at a four-level stack interchange with I-40, Sam Cooper Boulevard, and US 64/US 70/US 79 (Summer Avenue) in East Memphis.